soedinglab/mockinbird/doc/source/getting_started.rst

           - MyGenomeModule:
               genome: {{ genome_fasta }}

-For a indepth explanation of jinja, please refer to their `documentation <http://jinja.pocoo.org/docs/>`_.
+For a indepth explanation of jinja, please refer to the official `documentation <http://jinja.pocoo.org/docs/>`_.

 Setting initial files